Doug-Pardee/LightZombie/Templates/CameraRawProfiles/Fujifilm/README.markdown

 On Linux,
 there's a `Templates` directory in the LightZone installation directory.

+**The X10 template is only approximate.
+A more accurate template will be created when a reference image is available.**

 **==>** If you need a Raw Tone Curve file for a camera model that isn't here, please submit a request in the
 [Issue Tracker](https://github.com/Doug-Pardee/LightZombie/issues).